 - The only chance to actually make net profits during correction was by holding 1 or maybe two stocks.
 But that comes at a price as you could have had bad luck and land one of of those -300% ‘black-swans’ as well.

 In my opinion it is prudent to hold anywhere between 4 to 7 stocks to protect yourself against single stock black swan events and to make sure to completely step aside or dodge any intermediate market correction!

 Depending on your winrate you have to alter the number of holdings in order to smooth out the equity curve.
 But that will be covered in another article.

 I give you a range because position sizing should be based on logical stop loss and price target levels of individual stocks and therefore the exact position size varies from trade to trade.
 It makes no sense to work with identical position sizes as stocks are not acting the same you know.

 Yet some lazy traders try to simplify money management and position sizing for no reason.
 But this topic will also be covered in a future article.

 With a small portfolio <200k consider holding 3 to 4 stocks to be 100% invested.
 This works out to be 33% and 25% on average for each stock, respectively.
 If you can’t watch your stocks during market hours like a hawk you can go as high as 5 or even 7.

-You can then use margin to either increase the number of stock holdings (7 should still be the max) or add to the exisiting ones.
+You can then use margin to either increase the number of stock holdings (6 or 7 should still be the max) or add to the exisiting ones.
 I often use margin (sometimes even >200%) to enter intraday swing trade ideas with a large position which I cut back down end of day if the anticipated move is absent.